 However, The Covered Wagon hasn’t lasted too well.
 Part of this may be due to the writing: the narrative is pretty banal and does not really address the epic scope of the great trans-continental treks and the settlement of the frontier.
-It was written by Jack Cunningham, a former newspaper editor who was famous for churning out scripts – he once completed ten five-reel films in ten weeks – from a 1922 story by successful Western novelist – and friend of Pat Garrett – Emerson Hough (pronounced huff).
+It was written by Jack Cunningham, a former newspaper editor who was famous for churning out scripts – he once completed ten five-reel films in ten weeks – from a 1922 story serialized in the Saturday Evening Post by successful Western novelist – and friend of Pat Garrett – Emerson Hough (pronounced huff).
 Hough was paid $8,500, big money for the day.
-Not until Red River in 1948 did we get a storyline worthy of the sweeping Western big canvas.
+But not until Red River in 1948 did we get a storyline worthy of the sweeping Western big canvas.

 It is true, however, that Cruze’s static camera approach gave the film an almost documentary feel and this heightened its credibility and ‘historicism’.
 The cameraman was a master, Karl Brown, Griffith’s former assistant – and it is interesting to speculate what Griffith would have made of the film had he not deserted the genre.
 Such was the panoramic grandeur of the photography, especially the shots of the seemingly endless train of wagons (over 400 were used) that it is no wonder the film captured the imagination of audiences.
 Even watching it today you marvel at the spectacle.